Lisbon massacre: The massacre

 The massacre began in the Church of São Domingos on Sunday, 19 April 1506.
-The faithful were praying for an end to the drought and plague that were sweeping the country when several worshippers claimed they saw a strange light emanating from a crucifix in the Chapel of Jesus.
+The faithful were praying for an end to the drought and plague that were sweeping the country when several worshipers claimed they saw a strange light emanating from a crucifix in the Chapel of Jesus.
 Word of the apparent miracle spread and soon the church was packed with a great crowd that included German and French sailors from trading ships in the harbor.
+Then a German man came to church with his daughter.
+The girl had suffered from a crippled or deformed hand from her birth but this abnormality was allegedly miraculously cured.

-The crowd became incensed when a New Christian ridiculed the claims of a miracle.
-A fight broke out in the church and the man was killed along with other New Christians who were present.
+When a New Christian ridiculed the claims of a miracle, he was attacked and killed by the father of the girl, according to the account by Gaspar Correia.
+Then another man intervened and claimed that the murdered New Christian had been killed because he had spoken the truth.
+This speaker was also murdered and, following this second murder, the enraged throng sought out and put to death all the New Christians who were to be found in the church.
 The mob spilled out of the church and began killing any New Christians they came across.
 They built a pyre on the church square and threw the bodies of their victims into the fire.
+"They burnt them in the streets of the city for three days on end, till the bodies were consumed and became ashes", according to the eyewitness account of the New Christian Isaac Ibn Farad.

 Authorities were unable to subdue the mob and more rioters joined, attracted by the opportunities for looting.
 Violence spread throughout the city.
 New Christians, regardless of age or sex, were murdered and their homes looted.
 Even some Old Christians became victims of the mayhem.
-By Monday evening the violence seemed to be ending but Dominican friars from the Monastery of São Domingos organized a procession and urged the crowd to kill the "heretics" and "extinguish the wicked race."
+By Monday evening the violence seemed to have subsided but Dominican friars from the Monastery of São Domingos organized a procession and urged the crowd to kill the "heretics" and "extinguish the wicked race".
 The rampage continued until Thursday, when a religious procession calling for peace marched through the city and restored order.

-Reports of the numbers killed vary from less than 1,000 to more than 4,000.
-Most were New Christians but some Old Christians were also murdered.
+Reports of the numbers killed vary from 500 to more than 4,000.
+Most were New Christians but Old Christians were also murdered.
+According to Correia, the victims included significant numbers of Old Christians.
 At least one important royal official, João Rodrigues Mascarenhas, was killed.
 Mascarenhas, a New Christian and a tax collector, was undoubtedly a focus of public hatred.